 Inhaling sodium hypochlorite fumes can lead to irritation in your lungs and nose.
 Higher exposure to it can result in severe bronchial irritation and pulmonary edema (fluid build-up in the lungs).
 To avoid these potentially fatal conditions, limit your time around the chemical and get some fresh air, or wear a mask while using it.

 Eye and Skin Contact

-When it touches your skin or your eyes, rinse them out with water for 15 to 20 minutes.
+When it touches your skin or eyes, rinse them with water for 15 to 20 minutes.
 It would also be best to remove contaminated clothing to prevent it from seeping into your skin.
 After rinsing the affected areas, contact a medical professional or poison control center to receive further treatment advice.

 Before letting people swim in a pool cleaned with sodium hypochlorite, measure the pool’s pH levels to ensure its chlorine levels measure to four parts per million (ppm) or less.

 As a corrosive material, sodium hypochlorite can create damage when exposed to other chemicals or metals.
 Although it isn’t combustible, its properties as an oxidizer can enhance the combustion of other materials.
 This reaction produces toxic sodium oxide and chlorine gas.

 Examples of materials that are incompatible with sodium hypochlorite include: